kirmarnel/E-Commerce_BE/README.md

 ## Installation Instructions <a id="installation"></a>
-To install necessary dependancies run thr following command: npm i
-To seed data to this application run the following command: npm run seed
+To install dependancies, seed data and start this application run the following commands:
-To start the application run the following command: node server.js
+`npm i`
+`npm run seed`
+`node server.js`
 ## Usage <a id="usage"></a>
 This application is intened to run as the backend for an e-commerce website.
 ## License <a id="license"></a>